totemorg/totem/README.md

 `riddle | task | ping` COMMANDs for validating a session, sharding tasks, and the `stores | shares` file AREAs for sharing static files.

-TOTEM also provides a method to Fetch data from a service or filesystem:
+TOTEM also provides a method to fetch data from a service or filesystem:

-	Fetch( path, data => {			// get-select request made
+	Fetch( path, text => {			// get-select request made
-		// data as text
 	})

 	Fetch( path, [ ... ], stat => { 	// post-insert request made